 The why of our existence starts with the heart.
 “Keep your heart with all diligence, for out of it spring the issues of life,” we read in Proverbs 4:23.

-Many times when we are seeking God’s will, we want to know what He want us to do as individuals.
+Many times when we are seeking how to know God’s will, we want to know what He wants us to do as individuals.
 Yet even more helpful is understanding what God has done and what He desires to do in our generation.

 Henry Blackaby says, “You need to see the heart of God.
 What has God always been looking for?
 Then, what does God look for when He comes to your life?
 What is He looking for in our generation?
 Does any of this match your life—not because you say it does, but because God has confirmed it Himself?”

-As I thought about this, I realized that for all generations God’s heart has desired a few things:
+As I thought about this, I realized that for all generations God’s heart has desired a few things, when we learn this we also learn how to know God’s will.

 ⁃ For faithfulness in His followers